DanLivassan/irs_programming/README.txt

 Python version: Python 3.8.5
 ####

-To install the dependencies you have to run the script:
+To install the dependencies you have to run the command:
  - pip install requirements.txt